oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 *   Changing the profile a VM is using while the VM is running should behave like dynamic wiring (changing the VM network while it is running).
 *   Hot-plug of a vnic will will use will use the updated profile connected to the VNIC.

+##### Adding a Network

+*   When adding a network, a user can provide an option to create a vNic Profile for it.

+Question: Is it s default profile ? what are its properties ?
+Question: What about 'Public Use' option ?
+Are they still relevant in the context of adding new networks or we should eliminate them and move it only to 'Add vNic Profile' dialog?

+##### Updating a Network

+When a network role is modified to be a 'non-VM network', all vNic profiles associated with it should be deleted.

 ##### Removing a Network

 *   Should remove all profiles on that network

+##### Adding an Empty Data-Center

+*   Currently, When creating a new Data-Center, the management network is automatically created.
+*   From 3.3, a default vNic profile will be created for the management network.

 ##### VM snapshot/import/export